 Why do I have a house spider problem?

 House spiders are in your home because either they followed their prey inside or to want a safe place to lay their eggs.
 House spiders, before moving into your home, were living close by in garden areas, shrubs, bushes, and in piles of organic debris.

 As spiders are following their prey, they move indoors through spaces they find around windows and doors, through exterior walls, in holes in the roofline, or any other entry point they discover.

 Where will I find house spiders?

 House spiders are great climbers and place their webs in the corners of walls, windows, and doorways.
-They prefer to live in areas inside a home with higher humidity levels, and you’ll often find them in the corners of bathrooms, basements, laundry rooms, and kitchens.
+They prefer to live in areas inside a home with higher humidity levels, and you’ll often find them in the corners of bathrooms, laundry rooms, kitchens, and basements.